Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Detailed presentation of

 The two following theorems are crucial for establishing the limits of maximisers. \cref{thm:dHcomp} is Theorem 3.2.14 in \cite{bib:moszynska}; it ensures the existence of $d_H$-converging subsequence in every bounded sequence of convex sets. \cref{thm:dPcomp} is a straightforward consequence of Theorem 12.7 in \cite{bib:Valentine64} (in the latter $P$ is taken to be the Lebesgue measure).
 It states that when $P$ has a density with respect to the Lebesgue measure then the Hausdorff metric restricted to $\cK$ is stronger than the symmetric difference metric.

-\begin{thm}\vlabel{thm:dHcomp} The space $(\cK,\varrho_H)$ is finitely compact (i.e. every bounded sequence has a~convergent subsequence). \end{thm} \begin{thm}\vlabel{thm:dPcomp} If $P$ is continuous with respect to the Lebesgue measure then convergence in $\varrho_H$ implies convergence in $d_P$ in the space $\cK$. \end{thm}
+\begin{thm} The space $(\cK,\varrho_H)$ is finitely compact (i.e. every bounded sequence has a~convergent subsequence). \end{thm} \begin{thm} If $P$ is continuous with respect to the Lebesgue measure then convergence in $\varrho_H$ implies convergence in $d_P$ in the space $\cK$. \end{thm}

-Note that he Hausdorff metric and the symmetric difference metric are defined on sets, however the object of our interest are the MAPs, which are families of sets.
+Note that the Hausdorff and symmetric difference metrics are defined on sets.
+However we are interested in MAP partitions, which are \emph{families} of sets.
 Therefore it is convenient to extend the definitions of these metrics to families of sets, as presented below. \cref{thm:famconv} ensures that the desirable properties of compactness are preserved by such extension.